 Relevance to the IFOAM Accreditation and to International Reference

 The IFOAM Standards and the IFOAM Accreditation Requirements (IAR) are used by the International Organic Accreditation Service (IOAS) in the IFOAM accreditation process for organic certification bodies.
-The IOAS evaluates the standards (used by the certifier) against the IFOAM Standard and certification body performance against the IFOAM Accreditation Requirements.
+The IOAS evaluates the standards (used by the certifier) against the IFOAM Standard, as well as the certification body’s performance against the IFOAM Accreditation Requirements.

-All the requirements of the IFOAM Standard relevant to the certified farming or processing operations must be implemented by certification bodies in order to become IFOAM Accredited Certification Bodies (ACBs).
+Certification bodies must implement all the requirements of the IFOAM Standard relevant to the certified farming or processing operations in order to become IFOAM Accredited Certification Bodies (ACBs).
 In other words, certification bodies wishing to be IFOAM accredited must use either the IFOAM Standard itself, or a standard compliant with the IFOAM Standard.

 The IFOAM Standard may also be used (against payment) by non-accredited certification and standard-setting organizations as way to outsource their standard-setting activity to IFOAM.
 In addition, governments and other standard setters may (and are recommended to) use freely the IFOAM Standard as a reference to develop their own regulation or standard.